 And that’s it.
 Execute netlab up and you’ll get default IP addressing configured in your hardware lab.

-Next step(s): explore almost a dozen configuration modules to prepare your lab for whatever tests you’d like to perform.
+Next step(s): explore a dozen configuration modules to prepare your lab for whatever tests you’d like to perform.

 Last but not least: wouldn’t it be great to have a tool that would collect operational device data (software version, LLDP neighbors, interface state) from your hardware lab and create the lab topology for you?
 Why don’t you create something along these lines and submit a PR?